 You’re much more likely to connect with your audience if you can paint them some vivid pictures.

-For instance, prospective clients are much more likely to remember that your firm has a new assurance tool if they hear that “it’s the Sherlock Holmes of the financial software world” rather than simply “AuditWatch is our new, groundbreaking assurance product.”
+For instance, prospective clients are much more likely to remember that your firm has a new assurance tool if they hear “it’s the Sherlock Holmes of the financial software world” rather than simply “AuditWatch is our new, groundbreaking assurance product.”

 Similarly, launching an initiative to increase cross-function referrals within your firm is more likely to be successful if your presentation challenges colleagues to “understand what it is that keeps your clients awake at night”, rather than a bland call-to-action to increase cross-function sales by 10%.